esmero/archipelago-documentation/docs/iiif_mediated_formatters_overview.md

 ## Strawberry Field Paged Formatter using IABook Readerplugin

-Archipelago provides a formatter integration for the popular [Internet Archive Bookreader](https://github.com/internetarchive/bookreader).
+This formatter displays media using the [Internet Archive Bookreader](https://github.com/internetarchive/bookreader).

 You can find the default IA Bookreader Formatter settings configuration form at:
 - `admin/structure/types/manage/digital_object/display/digital_object_with_book_reader`